ACMO helps lead Peppol eInvoicing growth throughout Australia & NZ with APAY

 To summarise my thoughts:

-What are the top 3 benefits for adopting Accounts Payable automation with a Peppol enabled solution?
+What are the top 3 benefits for adopting Account Payable automation with a Peppol enabled solution.

 - The flexibility to receive invoices from everyone, large or small, in any format they are currently using.
 From paper invoices, emailed PDF’s, and new e-invoices.